Guide to Belgrade, Montana

 Many Belgrade residents commute to work in Bozeman.
 For this reason, property values will be lower in the area, compared to Bozeman.
 Belgrade will not have nearly the sprawl of a town like Bozeman, making transport within the city very convenient.
 The Streamline bus system operates in Belgrade, making transportation within Belgrade, as well as between Belgrade and Bozeman all that much easier for its residents.

 The nearby Bozeman, Yellowstone International Airport makes transport across the nation and world convenient for business and pleasure travelers.
+This airport is the busiest airport in Montana.

 With three elementary schools, a middle and high school, the community schools offer small class sizes and individualized attention for its children.